Python Lesson 7: Pandas

 print(series_ex_I) print(series_ex_II) series_ex_I + series_ex_II

-In the case of dataframes a double alignment is performed, in indexes and columns
+In the case of dataframes a double alignment is performed, in indexes and

 print(dframe_4) print(dframe_7) dframe_4 + dframe_7